 - work planning and prioritising - clearly the above considerations need to be balanced against each other and such judgements need to be made across the whole range of work of the unit relative to available resources.

 - publication during recess or at certain other times may lead to issues of trust especially if it is likely that Parliament is likely to want to debate the statistics.
 However this should only be a factor if it does not impinge on the above principles.
 It would not be appropriate to delay statistics until after an election.
+However, where there is sufficient notice of a national polling day, statistics should be scheduled to avoid this date.
+If an election or referendum is called at short notice, any statistical releases which had been pre-announced to be published on the polling day should be rescheduled to the next day.
+The Government Statistical Service (GSS) policy on publishing on polling days is available at: GSS Policy on Publishing Official Statistics on Polling Days.
 Separate guidance will be issued regarding the publication of statistics in a pre-election period.
 The guidance for the 2016 Scottish Parliament Election is available at: http://www.gov.scot/Publications/2016/01/3207/323681

 See Scottish Parliament recess dates.

 When determining the exact day of publication the above factors should all be considered further.
 In addition, it is legitimate to set the date to maximise the impact of the statistics.